kr-g/gitonic/README.md

 gitonic simplifies working with multiple git repositories.

 gitonic comes with an easy to use Tkinter GUI.

 there is also a plugin for thonny [`thonny-gitonic`](https://github.com/kr-g/thonny-gitonic)

+# background

+where software components/ artefacts are stored in multiple repositories separately gitonic helps to keep track

 # what's new ?